2015 Bangkok bombing: Investigation

+Trial

 In February 2016, Karadağ, also known as Bilal Mohammed, retracted his earlier confession that his lawyer said was a result of torture.
 His co-defendant, Mieraili Yusufu, 26, also denied the charges.
 The Military Court has set 20–22 April 2016 for the inspection of evidence.
 In 2018, it was estimated that it could take several more years for the trial of the suspects to be wrapped up.

 The progress in trials have been criticised for being slow.
 A court observer report from a 2017 trial cited a lawyer's notion that the trial is likely to end as late as 2022.

 The trials continued in January 2020.

 On 22 November 2022, the court resumed the trial of the "two members of China’s Muslim Uyghur minority" since the suspension of the court proceedings due to the COVID-19.

 On 7 November 2024, the court acquitted Wanna Suansan of involvement in the bombing due to insufficient evidence.

+Final verdict

+On 11 June 2026, the Bangkok South Criminal Court sentenced both Karadağ and Yusufu to death.